oracle-livelabs/goldengate/mysql-ggs/mysql/mysql.md

 5. On the Target Options page, complete the following fields, and then click **Next**:

-    * For **Target Host**, enter the target ADW OCI GoldenGate deployment console URL, without the https:// or any trailing slashes.
-You can copy the console URL from the ADWDeployment details page.
+    * For **Target Host**, enter the target ADW OCI GoldenGate deployment console URL.
+You can copy the console URL from the ADWDeployment details page, but ensure you remove the https:// and any trailing slashes.

     ![Copy console URL from target deployment details page](./images/04-05a-console-url.png " ")